-(c) III child.
-Unless a center has been previously authorized to care for mildly ill children under sub. (d), any child who appears to be ill shall be moved to a separate room or area and shall be provided with a bed, crib or cot and a sheet and blanket or sleeping bag.
-The licensee shall notify the parent or emergency contact and arrange to remove the child from the center as soon as possible.

-(d) Care of a mildly ill child.
-A child who is mildly ill may be cared for at the center when all of the following conditions are met:

-1. The space for the care of a mildly ill child is a self-contained room that is separate from children who are well.

-2. The parent consents in writing.

-3. The written health policy of the center allows a mildly ill child to remain at the center.

-4. The center follows and implements procedures in a written plan for the provision of care to mildly ill children that has been approved and signed by a licensed physician, a family nurse practitioner or a pediatric nurse practitioner, and which covers all of the following:

-a.
-Admissions and exclusions.
+- (c) Ill child.
+Unless a center has been previously authorized to care for mildly ill children under par. (d), any child who appears to be ill shall be moved to a separate room or area and shall be provided with a bed, crib or cot and a sheet and blanket or sleeping bag.
+The licensee shall notify the parent or emergency contact and arrange to remove the child from the center as soon as possible. - (d) Care of a mildly ill child.
+A child who is mildly ill may be cared for at the center when all of the following conditions are met: - 1.
+The space for the care of a mildly ill child is a self-contained room that is separate from children who are well. - 2.
+The parent consents in writing. - 3.
+The written health policy of the center allows a mildly ill child to remain at the center. - 4.
+The center follows and implements procedures in a written plan for the provision of care to mildly ill children that has been approved and signed by a licensed physician, a family nurse practitioner or a pediatric nurse practitioner, and which covers all of the following: - a.
+Admissions and exclusions. - b.
+Staffing. - c.
+Staff training. - d.
+Monitoring and evaluation. - e.
+Programming. - f.
+Infectious disease control. - g.
+Emergency procedures. - 5.
+Medical consultation is available from a physician or local health department in establishing policy for the management of mildly ill children. - (e) Communicable disease.
+1. When it is determined that a person in contact with children or a child attending the center has a reportable communicable disease under ch.
+DHS 145, such as German measles, infectious hepatitis, measles, mumps, or meningitis, the local public health officer, the department and parents of all the enrolled children shall be notified. - 2.
+A licensee, provider, household member, employee, volunteer, visitor or parent or a child in care may be readmitted to the family child care center if there is a written statement from a physician that the condition is no longer contagious or if the person has been absent for a period of time equal to the longest usual incubation period for the disease as specified by the department in ch.
+DHS 145.

-b.
-Staffing.

-c.
-Staff training.

-d.
-Monitoring and evaluation.

-e.
-Programming.

-f.
-Infectious disease control.

-g.
-Emergency procedures.

-5. Medical consultation is available from a physician or local health department in establishing policy for the management of mildly ill children.

-(e) Communicable disease.
-1. When it is determined that a child attending the center or a provider's own child has a reportable communicable disease under ch.
-HFS 145 transmitted through normal contact, such as chicken pox, German measles, infectious hepatitis, measles, mumps, scarlet fever or meningitis, the local public health officer and parents of all the enrolled children shall be notified.

-2. A child may be readmitted to the family child care center if the child's parents provide a statement from a physician that the child's condition is no longer contagious or if the child has been absent for a period of time equal to the longest usual incubation period for the disease as specified by the department.

-Note: The Wisconsin Division of Public Health has developed materials that identify those communicable diseases that are required to be reported to the local public health officer.
+Note: The Wisconsin Department of Health Services, Division of Public Health, has developed materials that identify those communicable diseases that are required to be reported to the local public health officer.
 These materials also provide additional guidance on the symptoms of each disease and information on how long an infected child shall be excluded from the center.
 The materials include a communicable disease chart and exclusion guidelines for child care centers.
 Copies of the communicable disease chart or the exclusion guidelines for child care centers are available from the Child Care Information Center 800-362-7353.

-(f) Medications.
-1. A provider may give prescription or non-prescription medications to a child only under the following conditions:
+- (f) Medications.
+1. A provider may give prescription or non-prescription medications such as pain relievers, teething gels or cough syrup to a child only under the following conditions: - a.

-a.
 A completed written authorization on a form provided by the department, dated and signed by the parent is on file.
 Authorizations that exceed the period of time specified on the label are prohibited.

-Note: The Department's form CFS-0059 or CFS-0059A, Authorization to Administer Medication, is used to obtain the parent's authorization to provide medications.
-Information on how to obtain the form is in Appendix E.
+Note: The department's form, Authorization to Administer Medication - Child Care Centers, is used to obtain the parent's authorization to provide medications.
+Information on how to obtain the form is available on the department's website, http://dcf.wisconsin.gov, or from any regional licensing office in Appendix A.